sekharvth/symptom-disease/README.md

  2) Symptom Counts, which show the number of occurences of each symptom in the data set.
  3) Unrepresented Words, which shows the occurences of words that are not represented in the GloVe vectors.

-The code is heavily documented, and all the details on implementing the model architecture can be found in it.
+The code is heavily documented, and all the details regarding the implementation of the model architecture can be found in it.